-To sell our phone on Compare and Recycle, you simply need to choose between one of the many different recyclers that are keen to buy your iPhone 7 Plus.
+To sell your phone on Compare and Recycle, you simply need to choose between one of the many different recyclers that are keen to buy your iPhone 7 Plus.
 Each of these companies are offering a different price, so this will probably inform your decision of which company to go for.
 There are two options to give your phone to the recycling company, firstly, you can send your phone yourself in your own packaging, or secondly the recycler can send you a package for you to give your phone to them.
 The recycler will assess the condition of your device to determine the device's quality which corresponds with how much money you will receive for it.
-To get your money, you have a choice of either PayPal, a bank transfer or a cheque.
+Once the testing is completed, you will receive your payment for the iPhone 7 Plus typically via a bank transfer.

 The recycling process is different for each recycler, but usually the recycling process involves your device getting refurbished first.
 Phones which are past the point of a refurbishment will be given to a recycling facility in which the valuable parts of the phone will be taken out and resold.

 Your device may be a complete wreck, but do not allow this to deter you from trying to sell it.
 Some recyclers will be able to give your device a makeover to resell it as a refurbished second-hand smartphone.
 At the top of the page, select 'broken' to describe the state of your phone.
 There is an array of issues that your device could have, including a broken screen, scratches, unusable buttons and not being able to charge.
 If your phone has been subjected to water damage, then we advise that you either contact your recycler directly or read their T&Cs to find out their rules.